Gaius-Augustus/BRAKER/README.md

 #### AUGUSTUS

 Download AUGUSTUS from its master branch at <https://github.com/Gaius-Augustus/Augustus>.
 Unpack AUGUSTUS and install AUGUSTUS according to AUGUSTUS `README.TXT`. ***Do not use outdated AUGUSTUS versions from other sources, e.g. Debian package or Bioconda package!
-BRAKER highly depends in particular on an up-to-date Augustus/scripts directory, and other sources are often lagging behind.
-Currently, the latest release of AUGUSTUS (v3.3.3) is not compatible with BRAKER, please obtain AUGUSTUS by `git clone git@github.com:Gaius-Augustus/Augustus.git`***
+BRAKER highly depends in particular on an up-to-date Augustus/scripts directory, and other sources are often lagging behind.***

 You should compile AUGUSTUS on your own system in order to avoid problems with versions of libraries used by AUGUSTUS.
 Compilation instructions are provided in the AUGUSTUS `README.TXT` file (`Augustus/README.txt`).